Observer-Usable Information as a Task-specific Image Quality Metric: -information as an objective IQ metric

 \subsection{$\mathcal{V}$-information for task-based IQ assessment}

-$\mathcal{V}$-info holds significant potential as an information-theoretic measure of task-based IQ that quantifies the utility of an image with consideration of a sub-ideal observer.
+$\mathcal{V}$-info holds significant potential as an information-theoretic measure of task-based IQ that quantifies the utility of an image with consideration of a class of sub-ideal observers.
 As overviewed above, its properties are well-aligned for this purpose.
 First, $\mathcal{V}$-info is capable of being increased by image processing.
 This is consistent with the intuitive notion that certain image processing operations can increase the utility of an image for sub-ideal observers, such as humans.
 For example, this is why image denoising methods are commonly applied in practice.
-Second, $\mathcal{V}$-info is observer-specific and quantifies only task-relevant information that can be exploited by the specified observer.
+Second, $\mathcal{V}$-info is observer-specific and quantifies only task-relevant information that can be exploited by the specified class of observers.
 This is consistent with the requirement that the utility of an image is dependent on the observer performing the task.
 Finally, unlike TSI or IO performance, $\mathcal{V}$-info is computationally tractable.

 Consider that a parameterized probabilistic sub-ideal NO (e.g., neural network-based) is to be employed to assess the quality of image data $\mathbf{X}$ based on a signal detection task.
 The family of mappings from samples of $\mathbf{X}$ to probability distributions over the class labels $\mathbf{Y}$ that are achievable by this NO will define the set $\mathcal{V}$.
 The $\mathcal{V}$-info $I_\mathcal{V}[\mathbf{X} \rightarrow \mathbf{Y}]$ is a measure of the maximum amount of task-related information present in $\mathbf{X}$ that can be exploited by the NO for predicting $\mathbf{Y}$.
 In this sense, $\mathcal{V}$-info can be viewed as an information-theoretic analog of signal detection performance measures of sub-ideal NO performance.